Consensys/0x-v3-mythx-report/README.md

 ### Recommendations

-- Review the MythX findings listed in this report.
-Issue may be accepted (non-fix) if the security risk is trivial or if the issue is irrelevant considering context and/or business logic of the system.
-Issues that pose a risk should be fixed before deployment.
 - Continuosly verify the code using MythX, including the custom verifiers built in this project, to prevent regressions and newly introduced security issues.

 ## MythX Pro Vulnerability Scan